 - Did you receive third party funding for your research?
 It is irrelevant whether the funding comes from a public or private source.

-- Was your research ongoing or did it start on or after 10 May 2018?
+- Was your research ongoing or did it start on or after the 12th of October 2014?

 If you answered yes to all of these questions, then it is compulsory for you to submit a due diligence declaration.